leoloveisme/happybeings/Book I Episode IV - New horizons/English/Vast vast space.md

 We are still in space.

-If the planet wouldn’t be more colorful and it didn’t have two moons: a bule and an orange one we could’ve confused it for Earth.
+If the planet wouldn’t be more colorful and it didn’t have two moons: a blue and an orange one we could’ve confused it for Earth.
 And at some rare occasions these moons might change their colors to: yellow, red and green and brown.

 Soon we’ll land on the planet, where many years ago we, Earthlings sent another spaceship, which was loaded with robots and a couple of cyborgs and androids.